 He is covered with a rough and harsh coat.
 It’s not hypoallergenic.
 The Malinois X dogs come in tan, white, blue, black, brown, and fawn.

-Brushing him with a firm bristled brush will not only remove the loose hair but will also keep the coat shiny and healthy looking.
+Brushing him with a firm bristled brush will not only remove the loose hair but will also keep the coat shiny and healthy-looking.

-Bathing need only be done when your hybrid is really dirty so as not to remove too much of the essential oils.
+Bathing need only be done when your hybrid is dirty so as not to remove too much of the essential oils.

-Toenail trimming will be required as needed, unless he keeps them ground down in his daily activities and exercise periods.
+Toenail trimming will be required as needed unless he keeps them ground down in his daily activities and exercise periods.

 His ears should be checked and cleaned.
 His teeth should be brushed at least three times a week, though daily would be even better if possible.

-Having regular dental, eye, and physical exams with the vet will also be required to remain healthy and fit.
+Having a regular dental, eye, and physical exams with the vet will also be required to remain healthy and fit.